michael-catanzaro/StackAttack/README.md

 # Brainpan POC

 Brainpan is one of the more simple binaries available to test and learn stack-based buffer overflows.
 For this reason, I found it suitable to use as a walkthrough of how StackAttack functions.
+Credit for brainpan binary goes to superkojiman on vulnhub ("https://www.vulnhub.com/entry/brainpan-1,51/").

 **Fuzzing:**